datakurre/automation-playground/docs/playground/index.md

 :alt:
 :width: 100%

 **Zeebe Simple Monitor** is mostly read-only user-interface for observing processes.
-Yet, it does support creating new process instances and resolving incidents. *(Zeebe Simple Monitor is a Camunda Community project and its use is not supported by Camunda.)*
+Yet, it does support creating new process instances and resolving incidents.
 ```